-- The policy of the school district is to fully comply fully with Minnesota Statutes section Α. § 626.557 requiring school personnel to report suspected maltreatment of vulnerable adults. - В. A violation of this policy occurs when any school personnel fails to report suspected maltreatment of vulnerable adults when the school personnel has reason to believe that a vulnerable adult is being or has been maltreated, or has knowledge that a vulnerable adult has sustained a physical injury which is not reasonably explained.
+- A. The policy of the school district is to fully comply with Minn.
+Stat. § 626.557 requiring school personnel to report suspected maltreatment of vulnerable adults. - B. A violation of this policy occurs when any school personnel fails to report suspected maltreatment of vulnerable adults when the school personnel has reason to believe that a vulnerable adult is being or has been maltreated, or has knowledge that a vulnerable adult has sustained a physical injury which is not reasonably explained.